MGantz22/Social-Media/README.md

-# Social Media Clone
+# Social Media Mock

-### A React webpage application simulating a social media platform.
+### A React mock-up webpage simulating a social media platform.

 #### By: Mitchell Gantz